Meeting a knitting-icon - Mette from PetiteKnit

 "It's absolutely amazing that people like what I do - it gives me a drive to deliver the best I can, but it also puts a lot of pressure on me.
 Of course, I want to create something that people like, but it's also important for me to be true to my own hunch and creative nerve.
 Sometimes I pretend that my followers don’t exist, so I don’t let myself dictate by the demands and expectations of other people."

 Mette's first pattern release within PetiteKnit was “Lillebrors Romper” (translates to Little brother’s bodysuit), worn by numerous babies in Denmark and around the world.
-Mette’s latest release is the amazing Scotty Sweater, which lends itself to the latest trends of the season due to the large checkered pattern.
+Mette’s most popular series are probably the Stockholm and the Anker collection, which lends themselves to the Nordic knitting tradition.

 At Önling we also love Mette and PetiteKnit, which is why we sell a large number of her patterns in our webshop and have made yarn kits to go with each of them.
 You can find the whole selection here.